Gutalac

 Gutalac, officially the Municipality of Gutalac (Lungsod sa Gutalac; Subanen: Benwa Gutalac; Chavacano: Municipalidad de Gutalac; Bayan ng Gutalac), is a municipality in the province of Zamboanga del Norte, Philippines.
 According to the 2024 census, it has a population of 37,512 people.

 History

-Records show that the territories comprising the municipality was supposedly part of a municipality to be known as Panganuran, which was created through Executive Order No. 116 signed by President Diosdado Macapagal on October 1, 1964 upon separation of nine "barrios and sitios" of Labason.
+Records show that the territories comprising the municipality was part of the former municipality of Panganuran, which was created through Executive Order No. 116 signed by President Diosdado Macapagal on October 1, 1964 upon separation of nine "barrios and sitios" of Labason.
 The seat of government was designated at then Barrio Gutalac.
-It is uncertain if either the territory existed for a while or the order was not implemented.
+However, its creation, among others, was declared void ab initio by the Supreme Court in its decision dated December 24, 1965.

 By virtue of Batas Pambansa Blg.
 19 issued on March 6, 1979, the municipality of Gutalac was organized upon separation of ten barangays in the western part of Labason, with Barangay Gutalac the seat of government.
 A plebiscite was held on April 17.
 It was officially created on December 22.